-A Rwandan official says at least 18 people have been killed in landslides and flooding in the country's west.
+A police official says two people have been killed in a collapsed building in the Kenyan capital of Nairobi.

 The company that owns a geothermal plant near Hawaii's erupting volcano says lava has burned down a substation and adjacent warehouse that stored a drilling rig at the complex.